jhumelsine/jhumelsine.github.io/table-of-contents.md

 # Design Patterns
 Design Patterns changed how I approach software.
 I feel that every Software Engineer should have some degree of competence and comfort with design patterns.

+**NOTE**: Some patterns appear in multiple groups.

 ## Design Pattern Foundations
 Design Patterns are not technically challenging, but they do require a slight paradigm shift in thinking.
 These blog entries lay some foundations toward that shift in thinking.

 * [Are you a cook or a chef?](https://jhumelsine.github.io/2023/08/21/knock-knock-whos-there.html) - Are you following the recipe or creating something new?
 * [Rules of the Game](https://jhumelsine.github.io/2023/08/24/its-your-move.html) - Do you know more than just the rules of the game?
 Do you know strategy and tactics to win the game?
-* [Problem Solvers](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) - We solve problems, usually in the form of code.
+* [Problem Solvers](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) - We solve problems, usually in the form of code
 * [Design Patterns are Everywhere](https://jhumelsine.github.io/2023/08/28/wheels.html) - Design Patterns are not limited to Software Engineering.
 They are ubiquitous in most domains.
 * [Toolbox](https://jhumelsine.github.io/2023/08/29/toolbox.html) - Design Patterns are tools in your toolbox.
 Like most tools, we have mastered them when we not only know when to use them, but when not to use them.
-* [Parts is Parts](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html) - Most Object-Oriented Design Patterns are different combinations of the same set of OO constructs.
+* [Parts is Parts](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html) - Most Object-Oriented Design Patterns are different combinations of the same set of OO constructs
 * [Design Pattern Principles](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) - There are only two Design Pattern Principles.
 Understanding them will help in understanding the underlying structures that reappear in Design Patterns.

 See: [Design Pattern Foundations AI Agent](https://notebooklm.google.com/notebook/ec8ed593-cd93-4a65-8615-2233bef3d910?_gl=1*u5eebw*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzAkdDE3NDk1NjA5MjQkajYwJGwwJGgw)

-## Creational Design Patterns
-The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) define techniques to acquire objects while encapsulating the object's concrete class type.
-They also provide object management techniques when a new object is not always needed.

-* [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) – Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly.
-* [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html) – This is a factory of factories.
-It helps ensure that a set of factories are returning objects in the same environment.
-* [Builder](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) – Creates, assembles and returns a set of cohesive objects based upon a plan much like a blueprint.
-Builder is often used with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
-The Builder pattern supports abstraction since different concrete Builders can resolve the abstraction within the same design allowing them to create and assemble different concrete instances of the same structure.
-* [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) – Ensures that __only__ one object is created for a class type.
-* [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) (Also Known As _Multiton_) – Ensures that only one instance of an object will be created for a given set of intrinsic attributes.
-* [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested.
-* [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an exsting object instance.
-* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application.

 ## Essential Design Patterns
 The Seven [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) are the design patterns that will be used repeatedly in designs.
 They are the hammer and screwdriver of a software developers design pattern toolbox.

-* [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html) - Objectify a function so that it becomes a first-class citizen in an Object-Oriented paradigm.
+* [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html) - Objectify a function so that it becomes a first-class citizen in an Object-Oriented paradigm
-* [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) - A variant of Command with multiple implementations for an interface.
+* [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) - A variant of Command with multiple implementations for an interface
 * [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) - Similar to Strategy, except the interface is replaced with an abstract base class, which houses the implementation for common behavior that applies in all cases.
 * [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) - A translation helper class that allows other classes to interact indirectly when they cannot interact directly due to different protocols and/or method signatures.
-* [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) - Similar to Adapter in concept, but rather than performing basic translation, it shields the client application of its dependency upon a particularly nasty or complex class or set of classes.
+* [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) - Similar to Adapter in concept, but rather than performing basic translation, it shields the client application of its dependency upon a particularly nasty or complex class or set of classes
-* [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) - Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly.
+* [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) - Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly
-* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application.
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application

 See: [Essential Design Patterns AI Agent](https://notebooklm.google.com/notebook/a4db6342-c117-4664-b0ed-1aa79d720db7?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)

+## Creational Design Patterns
+The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) define techniques to acquire objects while encapsulating the object's concrete class type.
+They also provide object management techniques when a new object is not always needed.

+* [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) – Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly
+* [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html) – Applications often have multiple dependencies often resolved via a Factory.
+It's critical for these factory dependencies to be consistent within their environment.
+For example, resolving dependencies with some factories producing production references while other factories produce test references could lead to disaster.
+Abstract factory helps ensure that a set of factories return consistent depenency references.
+* [Builder](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) – Creates, assembles and returns a set of cohesive objects based upon a plan much like a blueprint.
+Builder is often used with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) to create and assemble the objects in the composition.
+The Builder pattern supports abstraction as well since different concrete Builders can resolve the abstraction within the same design allowing them to create and assemble different concrete instances of the same structure.
+* [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) – Ensures that __only__ one object is created for a class type
+* [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) (Also Known As _Multiton_) – Ensures that only one instance of an object will be created for a given set of intrinsic attributes
+* [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested
+* [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an exsting object instance
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application

 ## Composable Design Patterns
 The [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) focus upon behavior emerging from the composition of objects and their interaction in a structured formation rather than implemented within an individual class.

-* [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) - Place administrative wrapper objects around objects often to help manage their complexity or resources.
+* [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) - Place administrative wrapper objects around objects often to help manage their complexity or resources
-* [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) -Layer additional behaviors upon core features.
+* [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) -Layer additional behaviors upon core features
-* [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Delegate a request through a linked chain of handlers until one of the handlers can complete the request.
+* [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Delegate a request through a linked chain of handlers until one of the handlers can complete the request
-* [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) - Configure behavior emerging from a group of snippet behavior objects organized in a tree structure.
+* [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) - Configure behavior emerging from a group of snippet behavior objects organized in a tree structure
-* [Specification](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html) – Allow a Client to select or filter objects with specific attribute property values as specified by the Client.
+* [Specification](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html) – Allow a Client to select or filter objects with specific attribute property values as specified by the Client
 * [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) – Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.
 This pattern will require several blog entries.

 See: [Composable Design Patterns AI Agent](https://notebooklm.google.com/notebook/bc19b872-144e-4218-8622-023e963becdf?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)